 During the final semester of the program, the Office of Community Partnerships places students in an elementary and secondary school for student teaching, taking into account requested locations.
 During this time, students are mentored by their cooperating teachers and university supervisor.
 Students spend the full day in their school placements, taking on curriculum planning and teaching, while supported by experienced educators.
-This experience is enhanced by weekly discussion seminars with experienced faculty around relevant topics such as curriculum planning, technology training, classroom management, career development, and other aspects of contemporary art instruction.
+This experience is enhanced by weekly discussion seminars with experienced faculty around relevant topics such as curriculum planning, technology training, classroom management, career development and other aspects of contemporary art instruction.
 Students with preferential sites or teachers have the option to request a particular placement, and placements are available for students who live outside of Long Island and New York City.
 Special student teaching abroad opportunities are also available.

 Note: Candidates not required to student teach add 3-credit studio art or exploring the arts elective.

 Students are introduced to ways in which to integrate the arts in learning, using the Waldorf educational practices as a case study.
 Students will study the impact of hands-on activities for integrated learning.
 Readings will support discussion.